wunderkind2k1/auth-server-task/keytool/README.md

 ## Usage in Main Application

-The main application expects a private key file to be available at the path specified by the `JWT_SIGNATURE_KEY_FILE` environment variable.
-This file should be generated using this tool:
+The main application expects the private key content to be available in the `JWT_SIGNATURE_KEY` environment variable.
+This content should be the PEM-encoded private key generated using this tool:

 1. Generate a key pair:
 ```bash